sdetoni-prj/Fabric_LineageExtractor/README.md

 <br />

-# Prerequisites and Fabric configuration
+# Prerequisites and Fabric configuration in more detail

-To use the source code, you need to:
+Here follows a more complete description of the configuration steps, for the general case:

 1. Create an Azure Service Principal in MS Entra ID (i.e register a single tenant Enterprise Application) following instructions in [this Quickstart](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app).
 You do not need to add a redirect URI, but you need to [add a Client Secret](https://learn.microsoft.com/en-us/entra/identity-platform/how-to-add-credentials?tabs=client-secret#add-a-credential-to-your-application).
 Take note of the Tenant ID, the Service Principal Client ID and the Client Secret.
 Of course, you can reuse a Service Principal you already have.
 The source code provided allows you to use two different Service Principals, one for extracting metadata and lineage from Fabric, and a second one for uploading them into Purview.
 Using two Service principals may come useful when MS Purview and MS Fabric are in different EntraID Tenants.